17-7 PH Stainless Steel (UNS S17700)

 Altemp Alloys carries a variety of stainless steels with the ability to withstand high temperatures.
 Of the most frequently used in the the aerospace industry and when meticulous, elaborate parts are needed, 17-7 PH stainless steel is a common choice.

 A stable, chromium-nickel-aluminum steel, 17-7 is a precipitation hardening steel with a high strength and moderately resistant to corrosion.
-In terms of corrosion resistance, 17-7 PH is comparable to 304 stainless steel and a better choice when compared to the 400 series of stainless steel.
+In terms of corrosion resistance, 17-7 PH stainless steel is comparable to 304 stainless steel and a better choice when compared to the 400 series of stainless steel.

 17-7 PH Shapes